Neural-Systems-at-UIO/nutil/docs/index.rst

 |

+   **ilastik**

+   We recommend the use of the Pixel and Object Classification workflows in the ilastik software with the Glasbey lookup table applied with Fiji.
+A user manual that describes how to use ilastik in the context of the QUINT workflow is included as part of the Nutil package, see: ilastik userguide. ilastik is available to download at: http://ilastik.org/download.html.

+|

 **3. Preparing the atlas maps**

 The atlas maps are customised to match the cutting plane and proportions of the brain sections.
 They are generated with either the QuickNII software that applies linear registration only, or with the VisuAlign software that applies nonlinear refinement to an existing QuickNII anchoring file.
 The atlas maps are in .FLAT format and cannot be directly viewed.
 The image below shows the information contained in the atlas map, but is not the .FLAT file itself.

 +----------+
 | |image12||